julelang/manual/src/memory/memory-model.md

 A channel struct instance consists of a capacity field, a closed-state flag, linked lists for waiting receivers and senders, an array used as the buffer, and a mutex that protects all of these.

 In unbuffered channels, everything operates synchronously.
 The mutex is used for every operation.
-If there is no waiting receiver or sender in the queue, a coroutine parks itself until another coroutine wakes it.
+If there is no waiting receiver or sender in the queue, a thread parks itself until another thread wakes it.
 No buffer is used for receiving or sending data.
 In unbuffered channels, the buffer field is never used.
-Before a coroutine parks itself, it obtains a pointer on the stack and saves it.
-When a receiver or sender coroutine wakes a parked coroutine, it writes the data to or reads the data from the pointer that the parked coroutine saved.
+Before a thread parks itself, it obtains a pointer on the stack and saves it.
+When a receiver or sender thread wakes a parked thread, it writes the data to or reads the data from the pointer that the parked thread saved.
 In other words, it operates using a hand-off algorithm.

 In buffered channels, an array is preallocated and used as a ring buffer.
 To keep the performance of buffered channels extremely high at high frequencies, mutex usage is minimized as much as possible.
 The array used as the buffer is designed as a lock-free MPMC queue (Dmitry Vyukov's).
-Coroutines first attempt to receive or send data through this queue in a lock-free manner.
+Threads first attempt to receive or send data through this queue in a lock-free manner.
 If they fail, they park themselves just like in unbuffered channels.
 Before parking, if they detect a parked counterpart, a hand-off occurs exactly as in unbuffered channels.

-Because buffered channels are not fully synchronized via a mutex and are optimized for high-frequency messaging, they also minimize mutex usage for waking coroutines.
-Parked receiver coroutines are *not* woken by a sender when data is written.
+Because buffered channels are not fully synchronized via a mutex and are optimized for high-frequency messaging, they also minimize mutex usage for waking threads.
+Parked receiver threads are *not* woken by a sender when data is written.
 They are unparked only in two cases: when the channel is closed, or when the queue becomes full.

 This is, in fact, one of the fundamental reasons mentioned in the [Concurrency Model](/concurrency/concurrency-model#channels) section, why failing to close a channel can lead to unexpected results.
 In an example scenario, a receiver attempting to receive from the channel may fail and park itself.
 When a sender sends data, it will not wake the receiver until the queue becomes full, so that the receiver may never wake.
 Because the capacity might never be filled-even after the last value is sent, closing the channel becomes essential once no more data will be sent.
-Based on the assumption that this is done correctly, buffered channels minimize coroutine management and tend to provide very good performance at very high messaging frequencies.
+Based on the assumption that this is done correctly, buffered channels minimize thread management and tend to provide very good performance at very high messaging frequencies.

 Channels can experience spurious wakeups, which are essentially unexpected wake events that occur before a hand-off takes place.

 In unbuffered channels, which are synchronous, this can only happen when the channel is closed.
-When a channel is closed, all coroutines are unparked, and this counts as a spurious wakeup for those coroutines.
+When a channel is closed, all threads are unparked, and this counts as a spurious wakeup for those threads.
 In this situation, the channel is treated as having a "received" state (because a signal received about messaging: no more messages), but reports failure.
 This can be captured using a variable, e.g., `data, ok:= <-ourChan`.

 Buffered channels can experience spurious wakeups in two ways.
 The first is the channel being closed, which behaves like an unbuffered channel.
-The second occurs when a receiver coroutine is woken by a sender because the buffer is full.
+The second occurs when a receiver thread is woken by a sender because the buffer is full.
 When the buffer is full, only one receiver is woken, and no hand-off occurs.
 The woken receiver then tries to take data from the queue, and if it fails, it parks again.

 ### Select Statements

 In select statements, an execution record is created first.
 Each expression is evaluated once and stored in memory: the channels used in the cases, the values to be sent, and the memory address where the received value should be written.

 The select then proceeds to its first phase by attempting all cases.
 If any case succeeds, it returns immediately.
 If all fail and a default case exists, the default case is executed.
-If there is no default case, the coroutine parks itself.
+If there is no default case, the thread parks itself.

 After being unparked, the select chooses one of the cases that is ready and returns.
 If no case is ready-meaning it was a spurious wakeup- the select retries all channels.
 If the retry fails again, it parks itself once more.
 This loop continues until a case succeeds.

-As explained above, closing a channel causes a spurious wakeup, but this counts as a failed "received" state for the receiver coroutines.
+As explained above, closing a channel causes a spurious wakeup, but this counts as a failed "received" state for the receiver threads.
 Still, because it is technically in a "received" state, a `select` statement may choose the case with the failed "received" state.

 ## Smart Pointers